- Research News

 - Game Design Initiative

-Programming Languages is a lively area at Cornell with eight faculty and over a dozen Ph.D. students.
+Programming Languages is a lively area at Cornell with eight faculty and over two dozen Ph.D. students.
 We are proud of both our breadth and depth in this core discipline.
 Cornell has been known from the beginning for its research in programming languages.
 We have made foundational contributions to type theory, automated theorem proving, and language semantics.
 A more recent theme has been language-based solutions to important problems such as computer security, networking, and distributed programming.
 Cornell researchers have also contributed to language implementation, program analysis and optimization, domain-specific languages, and software engineering.

 Erik Andersen explores how programming language concepts can be utilized in the service of education.
 He is interested in how the relative difficulty of practice problems for learning a procedural skill (e.g. subtraction) can be estimated by analyzing the procedural execution trace obtained by executing the target procedure on a practice problem.
 He is currently applying this technique to math, video games, programming, and human language.
 He is also interested in how program synthesis can help explain what students are doing when they become confused, having recently showed that many misconceptions in math can be modeled and diagnosed in this way./p>